-On April 28, 1780, Gen. Peleg Wadsworth wrote a letter from Falmouth (now Portland, Maine), describing the sad state of the conflict in the Province of Maine.
+On April 28, 1780, Gen. Peleg Wadsworth wrote a letter from Falmouth (now Portland), describing the sad state of the conflict in the Province of Maine.
 Since March, he had command of all the troops raised to defend the Province of Maine.
-There weren’t many.
+He didn’t have many.

 Wadsworth’s troops were not only sparse, they were underpaid and unmotivated.
-His officers were incompetent and the inhabitants were helping the enemy.
+Hhe had incompetent officers and the inhabitants helped the enemy.

-Wadsworth was writing in the aftermath of the disastrous Penobscot Expedition nearly two years earlier.
+Wadsworth wrote in the aftermath of the disastrous Penobscot Expedition nearly two years earlier.
 An attempt to dislodge the British from the fort at Castine (also known as Majabigwaduce) resulted in the loss of 43 American warships – the worst American naval disaster until Pearl Harbor.

 Both sides conducted the war haplessly in Maine.
 As James Phinney Baxter wrote in his History of the State of Maine,

 Not only did the authorities on the American side proceed in a careless, unsystematic and blundering manner, leaving the soldiers engaged in it to starve and freeze until they heard a frantic appeal for help, but the British displayed no enterprise in prosecuting offensive operations.
 Had they possessed a single able military commander, they could have occupied and held the eastern part of Maine at almost any time.